Brian Bricklin is one of Philadelphia’s most highly accomplished recording artists, record producers and audio engineers.

 Brian’s production and engineering credits include major label releases on A&M, Columbia, RCA, PolyGram, Hybrid/Sire, Bingo Records, and Ruffhouse.
 You may also have heard Brian’s music on the tube, as his many television credits include: ABC, CBS, NBC, Fox, ESPN, and others.
 Brian has worked side by side with two-time Grammy winner Neil Dorfsman (Sting, Paul McCartney, Dire Straits), Phil Nicolo (Moby, Sean Lennon, Urge Overkill), and Kevin Killen (U2, Elvis Costello, Peter Gabriel).

-Since 2002, Brian has recorded, mixed and mastered songs and albums for over 200 bands, label recording artists, singer-songwriters and children’s music albums including Matt McAndrew, the Bingo Hits for Kids series, Kayfield and Co., Ben Arnold, Jim Boggia, Easter, Scott Bricklin, Modern Bliss, 4-Sided Circle, Phyllis Heitjan, The Trumans, Original Sinz, Firetruck, Subpoena and many others.
+Since 2002, Brian has recorded, mixed and mastered songs and albums for over 200 bands, label recording artists, singer-songwriters and children’s music albums including The Voice season 7 artist, Matt McAndrew, the Bingo Hits for Kids series, Kayfield and Co., Ben Arnold, Jim Boggia, Easter, Scott Bricklin, Modern Bliss, 4-Sided Circle, Phyllis Heitjan, The Trumans, Original Sinz, Firetruck, Subpoena and countless others.

 Brian has served as the director of the Philadelphia Music Conference as well as been three times elected to the Board of Governors in 2004-2005 for the Philadelphia Chapter of The National Academy of Recording Arts and Sciences, the Grammy organization.
-Brian has served as chair of the Musicares committee and two times on the craft committee for the Grammy award; Best Engineered Recording, Non Classical.
-Brian has been the director of Music Training Center’s Live Performance Programs since 2002, is on the adjunct faculty of Drexel University’s, Antoinette Westphal College of Media Arts & Design, Music Industry Program, and a game-day audio engineer for the Philadelphia Eagles.
+Brian has served as chair of the MusiCares committee and two times on the craft committee for the Grammy award; Best Engineered Recording, Non Classical.
+Brian the director of Music Training Center’s Live Performance Programs, is an adjunct faculty member at Drexel University’s, Antoinette Westphal College of Media Arts & Design, Music Industry Program, and a game-day audio engineer for the Philadelphia Eagles, Philadelphia Phillies, Villanova Wildcats Football, LAX and Basketball.